AsserAyman/Tesla/README.md

 # Tesla
-Tesla is a react native clone of Tesla's website
+Tesla is a react native clone of Tesla's website frontend

 - The Project's main targets:
      - Get familiar with react native